 The Ohio River Valley Water Sanitation Compact states that the Ohio River should support and maintain a balanced, diverse, and healthy ecosystem.
 To determine if pollution control efforts have achieved this objective, ORSANCO conducts biological assessments, which include three components; fish population and macroinvertebrate population studies, and a fish tissue contaminants program.

 ORSANCO conducts biological surveys in different parts of the river each year.
 The results of these surveys are available as assessments that describe the status of the river in each of the focus areas.

 Contact your state health department or natural resources/environmental protection agencies for current Ohio River consumption advisories.

-Improvements in Ohio River water quality over the past 40 years have provided a cleaner River for aquatic life.
+Improvements to Ohio River water quality have provided a cleaner river for aquatic life.
 Population data collected during ORSANCO’s yearly fish population studies evidences this progress.
 Electrofishing is the primary method by which fish are collected.

 ORSANCO uses these small water-dwelling organisms as indicators of water quality; some require good, clean water to survive and reproduce.